 Jesus saw his followers as they could be.
 He prophesied over them, encouraged them, he expected more from them, but never drove them.

 And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it.
 Matthew 16:18

 When Jesus saw Nathanael approaching, he said of him, “Here truly is an Israelite in whom there is no deceit.”
 John 1:47

 Then he returned to his disciples and found them sleeping.
 “Couldn’t you men keep watch with me for one hour?” he asked Peter.
 Matthew 26:40

-This should also be true with our students.
-We should compel them to BE more and then program so they can grow into that.
-If our students claim to be followers of Christ, then it is our role to shepherd them.
-We should see them as Jesus sees them.
-We should see them for who they could be and put forth fair expectations, and opportunities, to become who Christ made them to be.
+This should also be true with your students.
+You should compel them to BE more and then program so they can grow into that.
+If your students claim to be followers of Christ, then it is your role to shepherd them.
+You should see them as Jesus sees them and should see them for who they could be and put forth fair expectations, and opportunities, to become who Christ made them to be.

 Next, Part Three: Challenge Them